Jilla (soundtrack)

-Jilla is the feature film soundtrack of the 2014 Tamil film of the same name directed by T. Nesan starring Mohanlal, Vijay and Kajal Aggarwal.
-The film's soundtrack and Background score were composed by D. Imman which marks his first collaboration with Mohanlal and Nesan and his second collaboration with Vijay after the 2002 Tamil film Thamizhan.
+Jilla is the soundtrack album of the 2014 Tamil film of the same name directed by T. Nesan starring Mohanlal, Vijay and Kajal Aggarwal.
+The film's soundtrack and background score were composed by D. Imman which marks his first collaboration with Mohanlal and Nesan and his second collaboration with Vijay after the 2002 Tamil film Thamizhan.
 The soundtrack consists of 6 Tracks and 2 Karaoke Tracks whose lyrics were written by Yugabharathi, Vairamuthu and Viveka.
 Vijay along with Shreya Ghoshal crooned for the song Kandangi Kandangi.
 The audio rights of the film were purchased by Star Music.
-The Album was released on 21 December 2013 and received positive response from critics as well as audience.
+The album was released on 21 December 2013 and received positive response from critics as well as audience.

 Production

 D. Imman was signed as the music director which marks his first collaboration with Mohanlal and Nesan and his second collaboration with Vijay after the 2002 Tamil film Thamizhan.
 The lyrics were written by Yugabharathi, Vairamuthu and Viveka.
 Vijay along with Shreya Ghoshal crooned for the song Kandangi Kandangi.
 Introduction song of the film was sung by S. P. Balasubrahmanyam and Shankar Mahadevan.
 The official track list was released on 16 December 2013 along with the one of Ajith's Veeram.
 On 18 December 2013 Imman unveiled the promo songs of the film and the full album was released on 21 December 2013.